Paymentshield/api-docs/source/includes/_quote.md

 ### User Reference

 You can pass an optional UserReference field in a quote request to allow you to identify the quote as per your own requirements.
-For exaple, a customer or fact find reference from your system.
+For example, a customer or fact find reference from your system.

-The UserReference will be returned in the Quote Response and can be used to search for quotes using a [GET Quotes](#<Search Quotes>) request specifying the UserReference.
+The UserReference will be returned in the Quote Response and can be used to search for quotes using a [GET Quotes](#search-quotes) request specifying the UserReference.

 <aside class="notice">
-If you use <code>Edit Quote</code> to create a variant of a quote request linked to the original, by default any <code>UserReference</code> attached to the original quote will be copied to the <code>Linked Quote</code>.
+If you use <code>Edit Quote</code> to create a variant of a quote request linked to the original, by default any <code>UserReference</code> attached to the original quote will be copied to the <b>Linked Quote</b>.
 You may override this by setting <code>UserReference</code> explicitly on the new linked quote.
 </aside>

 ## Quote Response